Ever thought about...

 Details about the program will emerge in the spring.
 Typically, the program last two-weeks in mid-July.
 Students will participate in introductory language classes, cultural activities, and travel to a couple Chinese cities (Beijing, Xi'an, Shanghai, and perhaps others).
 Students will also try various local cuisines.

-We will hold an open information session in March to explain all the details to parents and students, and gather feedback and suggestions to shape the program.
+We will hold an open information session in late Fall of 2017 to explain all the details to parents and students, and gather feedback and suggestions to shape the program.

 How much will it cost?